JoachimIsaac/OOP_Operator_Overloading/README.md

 # OOP_Operator_Overloading
-Program that utilizes operator overloading to compute the matrix multiplication, addition etc.
+Program that utilizes operator overloading to compute matrix multiplication, addition etc.

 1. --> This is where all our files will be stored; So that every body has access.
 2. --> I will give you a short summary to understand exactly how git hub works.